 Type of Shrink Wraps

-Polyvinyl Chloride (PVC)
+- Polyvinyl Chloride (PVC)

-PE, Polyolefin, is commonly used for Shrink Wrapping in several different forms, including Low-Density Polyethylene (LDPE), Linear Low-Density Polyethylene (LLDPE), and High-Density Polyethylene (HDPE).
-Due to its high excellent strength and durability, PE Shrink Wrap is frequently used for protective packaging.
+PE, Polyolefin, is commonly used for shrink wrapping in several different forms, including Low-Density Polyethylene (LDPE), Linear Low-Density Polyethylene (LLDPE), and High-Density Polyethylene (HDPE).
+Due to its high excellent strength and durability, PE shrink wrap is frequently used for protective packaging.
 The main drawbacks of this film are its lower cost, lower shrink rate, and inferior clarity compared to other varieties.

-Applications of Shrink Wrap and When to Use Them
+Applications of Shrink Wrap

 Benefits of Shrink Wrap